awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

 ------

-### IAM permissions required for encryption using your own KMS customer master key \(CMK\)<a name="ecs-exec-required-kms-permissions"></a>
+### IAM permissions required for encryption using your own AWS KMS key \(KMS key\)<a name="ecs-exec-required-kms-permissions"></a>

 By default, the data transferred between your local client and the container uses TLS 1\.2 encryption that AWS provides\.
-To further encrypt data using your own CMK, you must create a CMK and add the `kms:Decrypt` permission to your task IAM role\.
+To further encrypt data using your own KMS key, you must create a KMS key and add the `kms:Decrypt` permission to your task IAM role\.
 This permission is used by your container to decrypt the data\.
-For more information about creating a CMK, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html)\.
+For more information about creating a KMS key, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html)\.

 You would add the following inling policy to your task IAM role which requires the AWS KMS permissions\.
 For more information, see [IAM permissions required for ECS Exec](#ecs-exec-required-iam-permissions)\.